Sunday, May 15, 2011

 Heap Size Adjustment

-If you observe an OutOfMemoryError in the garbage collection logs, try increasing the Java heap size to 80% of the physical memory you have available for the JVM.
-Based on whether the old generation space or the permanent generation space is running out of memory, you adjust the sizes of heap spaces in this way[10]:
+Based on whether the old generation space or the permanent generation space is running out of memory, you may adjust the sizes of heap and meta spaces in this way[10]:

 • For old generation space OutOfMemoryErrors